 2nd Battalion, Canadian Mounted Rifles

-The 2nd Canadian Mounted Rifles Battalion, (known colloquially as the 2nd Battalion, CMR or simply 2 CMR) was authorized on 7 November 1914 as the 2nd Regiment, Canadian Mounted Rifles, CEF.
-The battalion recruited in Victoria and Vernon, British Columbia and was mobilized in Victoria.
-An earlier incarnation was raised for Boer War
+The 2nd Canadian Mounted Rifles Battalion, (known colloquially as the 2nd Battalion, CMR or simply 2 CMR) was authorized on November 7, 1914, as the 2nd Regiment, Canadian Mounted Rifles, CEF.
+The battalion recruited troops in Victoria and Vernon, British Columbia and was mobilized in Victoria.
+An earlier incarnation was raised for the Boer War.

 Battle Honours and Awards